AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Introduction

-In this paper, we propose AERIQ: a software-defined radio (SDR) based I/Q measurement and analysis framework that is flexible, repeatable, and provides raw I/Q samples for post-processing the data to extract various KPIs.
+In this paper, we propose AERIQ: a software-defined radio (SDR) based I/Q measurement and analysis framework with autonomous UAVs for aerial wireless experimentation.
+AERIQ is flexible, repeatable, and provides raw I/Q samples for post-processing the data to extract various KPIs over a 3D volume of interest.
 We conduct experiments at the NSF Aerial Experimentation and Research Platform for Advanced Wireless (AERPAW) Lake Wheeler Field Labs site~\cite{marojevic2020advanced} in an open rural area.
-Using SDRs, we collect I/Q data with unmanned aerial vehicles (UAVs) flying at various different altitudes in an RDZ-like outdoor environment, from a 4G LTE eNB that we configure to operate at 3.51 GHz.
-Using the raw I/Q samples, and using Matlab's LTE Toolbox, we provide a step-by-step description for the following post-processing stages of an aerial receiver: frequency offset estimation/correction, synchronization, cell search, channel estimation, and RSRP calculation (see Fig.~\ref{fig:block_diagram}).
-We provide various representative results for each step, such as RSRP measurements and corresponding analytical approximation at different UAV altitudes and the coherence bandwidth of the channel at different UAV altitudes and link distances.
+Using SDRs, we collect I/Q data with UAVs flying at various different altitudes in an RDZ-like outdoor environment, from a 4G LTE eNB that we configure to operate at 3.51 GHz.
+Using the raw I/Q samples, and using Matlab's LTE Toolbox, we provide a step-by-step description for the following post-processing stages at an aerial receiver: frequency offset estimation/correction, synchronization, cell search, channel estimation, and RSRP calculation (see Fig.~\ref{fig:block_diagram}).
+We provide various representative results for each step, such as RSRP measurements and corresponding analytical approximation at different UAV altitudes, coherence bandwidth and coherence time of the channel at different UAV altitudes and link distances, and kriging based RSRP interpolation across a 3D volume.